Is QuickSwap DEX Safe?

 What's the worst-case scenario for QuickSwap DEX?

 Hindenrank has identified specific collapse scenarios for QuickSwap DEX.
 The most prominent: "Governance Capture via Cheap QUICK Acquisition".
-The trigger condition is Attacker acquires 51% of QUICK voting power for ~$4.25M while $442M in TVL is secured by the protocol..
+The trigger condition is Attacker acquires 51% of QUICK voting power for ~$4.9M (half of $9.8M FDV) while $455M in TVL and growing fee revenues are secured by the protocol..
 Reading through the full scenario list on the protocol page is the single best way to understand the actual failure modes — generic "smart contract risk" is rarely the thing that takes a protocol down.

 Is QuickSwap DEX regulated or insured?